YHatahet/ahoy/README.md

 * Body: None

 ### PUT /hotels/:id
-* Description: Updates the hotel details of the selected hotel ID
+* Description: Updates the hotel details of the selected hotel ID.
 * Requirement: To be owner of that hotel or Admin
 * Parameters:
     ```